Templates in C++ vs Generics in Java

 Java encourages software reuse and adds some basic support for generic programming.
 For Java, it is a serious step forward in the area of commercial software development.

-This article is contributed by Aniketh Girish.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or email your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or email your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.